ogata-lab/eipl-docs/en/docs/zoo/CNNRNN.md

 # Overview {#overview}

-Because CAE-RNN trains the image feature extraction part (CAE) and the time series learning part (RNN) independently, parameter adjustment and model training time have been issues.
-Furthermore, CAE extracts image features that are specialized for dimensional compression of image information, not the image features that are necessarily appropriate for generating robot motions.
-Therefore, CNNRNN is a motion generation model that can automatically extract image features important for motion generation by simultaneously learning (end-to-end learning) the image feature extraction part (CAE) and the time series learning part (RNN).
-This allows the robot to focus only on objects that are important to the task and generate motions that are more robust to background changes than CAE-RNN[@ito2020visualization].
+Due to the independent training of the image feature extraction part (CAE) and the time series learning part (RNN), CAE-RNN has faced challenges in parameter adjustment and model training time.
+In addition, CAE extracts image features specifically designed for dimensional compression of image information, rather than features suitable for robot motion generation.
+To address these issues, CNN-RNN is introduced as a motion generation model that can automatically extract image features essential for motion generation by simultaneously learning (end-to-end learning) the image feature extraction part (CAE) and the time series learning part (RNN).
+This approach enables the robot to prioritize objects critical to the task and generate motions that are more robust to background changes compared to CAE-RNN[@ito2020visualization].

 ![Overview of CNNRNN](img/cnnrnn/cnnrnn.png){: .center}